Packaging and palletizing |

 Moreover, with the use of simulation, it was easy for the customer to visualize the functionality of the process which helped in the decision making and implementation.
 The turnaround from the first concept of seeing the manual operation to producing the first simulation was 3 weeks – and going from presenting the simulation and confirming the project another 3 weeks.
 Within a couple of weeks from the decision, the first line was built.
 Simulation with Visual Components not only added more realism by demonstrating the overall process with actual products and tasks but also created a trust that enabled the customer to make their production decisions faster compared to the cases without simulation.

-Electronic Goods Packaging – Increasing productivity by 35% whilst maintaining costs.
+Electronic goods packaging – increasing productivity by 35% whilst maintaining costs.

 The customer wanted to understand the impact of upgrading their single robot production line to three in parallel with minimal operator intervention.
 Visual components enabled the Digital Manufacturing team to experiment with production line automation concepts to find the right balance of cost, scalability, and performance.
 The use of simulation allowed the productivity of each concept to be calculated during the development stage and the selection of the most optimal scenario was easier with data-driven facts.
 The selected production concept improves productivity of each robot system by 34% and improves operator interaction from once every 7 minutes to once every 50 minutes including a reduction in total touch time by 50% to 9 minutes.

-Exceeding the Project Goals
+Exceeding the project goals

 Using Visual Components, DHL was able to realize significant operational improvements and cost savings for the benefit of their outsourced customers.
 This provided a competitive edge for DHL to win more customers.
 Here are some of the important benefits and facts highlighted by DHL:

-1. Visual Communication Tool
+1. Visual communication tool

 By using the software, DHL’s customer was able to see the impacts of DHL’s proposed changes to production line efficiency (using automation) and this enabled decisive buy-in by their customer.

-2. Efficiency Gains
+2. Efficiency gains

 It was possible to validate efficiency improvements of 35% by switching from individual workstations to a balanced flow-line.